 Learn by Doing and Skip the Theory.

-Over the past 5 years running the PyImageSearch community I’ve taken a super practical, hands-on approach to mastering Computer Vision and Deep Learning:
+Over the past 5 years running the PyImageSearch community I’ve taken a super practical, hands-on approach to mastering Computer Vision and Deep Learning, including:

 - Publishing over 350 free tutorials on applying CV, DL, and OpenCV to solve real-world skills.

-- Authoring 3 books that are designed to help you master Computer Vision and Deep Learning.
+- Authoring 4 books and courses that are designed to help you master Computer Vision and Deep Learning.

 And you know what?

-My methods work — and here’s the proof.
+My method works — and here’s the proof.

 Readers who have worked through PyImageSearch tutorials have gone on to:

 - Completely change their careers from developer to CV/DL researcher and land jobs at high profile R&D companies.